chrokh/toow-old/_sources/chapters/variant-generic-interfaces.md

 % Example of variance could be the Predicate interface from an exercise in the chapter on [abstract inject object composition](abstract-injected-object-composition:exercises:predicates).
 The variant type is always fed in, but never out.

-%% Pick up on ICipher with two arguments from generic-types chapter.
-This is a great example because one type is strictly in and one type is strictly out.
 %%```csharp
 %%interface ICipher<in TIn, out TOut>
 %%{